 On inspection and other duties, I visited Ahmedabad, Nadiad (Kaira Inspector-General's Tour.

-Inspector-General's Tour.

 Ahmednagar, Belgaum, Gokak (Belgam district), Gadag (Dharwar district), Thana, Ghatkopar, Borivli, Bandra, Malad and Santa Cruz, besides travelling over the three Railways in the Presidency Proper.
 Mr. Guider, C.I.E., who officiated during my absence on leave, also visited the Sholapur and Bijapur districts.

-- 33. There was no change in the armament of the force during the year under report.
-There being no provision in the budget, there was no further arming of Inspectors and Sub-Inspectors with Webley revolvers. - 34.
-It is satisfactory to note that there has been a further decrease of Punishments.
+There was no change in the armament of the force during the year 33. under report.
+There being no provision in the Statement E.-Armament. budget, there was no further arming of Inspectors and Sub-Inspectors with Webley revolvers.

-431 in the number of efficers and men punished departmentally and by the Courts, the total number being 2,239 against 2,670 in 1916 and 2,900 in 1915.
+34. It is satisfactory to note that there has been a further decrease of 431 in the number of officers and men punished Punishments. being 2,239 against 2,670 in 1916 and 2,900 in 1915.
 The percentage of punishments to the actual strength of the force was 9.66 against 11.08 in 1916 and 11.6 in 1915.
 Of the total number (2,239), 2,121 punishments were departmentally inflicted and 118 by the Courts as against 2,497 and 173 respectively in the preceding year.
 The Southern Division returns the lowest percentage (6.39 against 6.62 in 1916) of punishments, Ahmedabad with 15.57 yielded the highest percentage and Thána the lowest (4.46) in the Northern Division.
 Poona again with a percentage of 21.65 was highest, and Násik with a percentage of 4.71 the lowest in the Central Division.